JaapvanEkris/openrowingmonitor/docs/PM5_Interface.md

 ### Workout Hierarchy

 OpenRowingMonitor recognizes three levels in a workout: the Session, the underlying Intervals and the Splits in these Intervals.
 A PM5 recognizes either a workout with one or more Intervals of varying length, or a single interval with several underlying Splits.

+The [CsafeManagerService.js](../app/peripherals/ble/pm5/csafe-service/CsafeManagerService.js) therefore will map a fixed distance PM5 workout to a single OpenRowingMonitor Interval, and add the specified splits as OpenRowingMonitor splits if specified.
+A PM5 workout with multiple intervals will be mapped to multiple OpenRowingMonitor Intervals, without any splits specified (as they can't be specified by the PM5). [workoutSegment.js](../app/engine/utils/workoutSegment.js)'s default behaviour with missing split information is to 'inherit' the parameters of the above interval, making the splits always contain the most granular division of the workout.

 ### Positioning rest intervals

-OpenRowingMonitor treats rest intervals similar to normal time based intervals, with the exception that the rowing engine is forced to stop collecting metrics.
-A PM5 considers a rest interval an attribute of a normal interval.
+OpenRowingMonitor treats rest intervals similar to normal time based intervals, with the exception that the rowing engine is forced to stop collecting metrics during that interval.
+A PM5 considers a rest interval an attribute of a normal interval, and it isn't an independent entity.
+In [CsafeManagerService.js](../app/peripherals/ble/pm5/csafe-service/CsafeManagerService.js) this is managed by adding a rest interval to OpenRowingMonitor's workout schedule.
+In reporting, this pause will be reported as an interval with only a rest specified.

 ### Message grouping and timing